 I lived in “picturesque” Chester Springs, PA, when I worked at QVC.
 It was nice, about a 20 minute drive to QVC and out-of-the-way enough to be a wonderful, private getaway.
 My house was an old farm dwelling that had been redone.
 Had several acres of property and a one acre spring and stream-fed lake.
 Lived there for over 14 years and I loved it!

 One weekday January afternoon, a snowstorm came out of nowhere.
 It dropped over 4 inches of snow in less than an hour and it kept snowing.
 The forecasters were saying we would probably have over a foot of snow before it ended.
 My house was set way back from the busy Rt.
-113 but I could see that the traffic jam was fantastic.
+113 but I could see that the traffic jam stretched on as as far as the eye could see.
 The cars were completely gridlocked as the road had become a sheet of ice.
 No one could get any traction.
 This included a school bus full of teenagers from a private academy that was stuck right by my driveway.

 I had just gone grocery shopping so my dog Mandy and I were in good shape food-wise.
 I got out my massive snow blower, 24 HP with a 50” cleaning path.
 I cleaned my driveway even though it was still snowing.
 Even with this beast, 12 or more inches of snow was difficult.
 It worked much better to use it every 6” or so of snow.